ethanfuerst/ethanfuerst/README.md

 ## 🎓 What I'm learning/doing

 * 🌱 I’m always improving my python skills, but I'm focused on adding functionality to my dashboards with Dash and Plotly right now.
-* 🔜 D3.js is up next of packages that I want to learn.
+* 🔜 D3.js is what I want to learn next.

 ## 📣 Where you can reach me